Alex-Gurung/pacman-demo/README.md

 # pacman-demo
+## What is this?
-Demo for Game Physics, Enemy Behaviour, and Game Completion for TJHSST Summer Computer Science 2017.
-This demo is a simplified Java version of Pacman, used to show possible implementations of enemy behaviour, collision detection, user controls, and game completion.
+This is a demo for _Game Physics, Enemy Behaviour, and Game Completion_ for TJHSST Summer Computer Science 2017.
+It's a simplified Java version of Pacman, used to show possible implementations of enemy behaviour, collision detection, user controls, and game completion.

 ## Enemy Behaviour
 Ghost in this version of pacman have a variety of possible behaviours, the current one being a random movement with momentum, meaning that once a direction has been chosen the ghost will continue in that direction until it collides with something.
 Other options include truly random movement and a follower that tries to align itself with the pacman while possible.
 (Behaviours are intentionally somewhat simple both for quick demonstration purposes and for ease of comprehension)